rabani-to/challenge-frontend/README.md

 ## What we expect the app to do

-- Users can connect using their wallet (We suggest using Rainbowkit)
+- Users can connect/disconnect using their wallet (We suggest using Rainbowkit)
 - Users can see a list of pools they can deposit assets to
 - Users can approve the deposit of assets for a specific pool (see https://eips.ethereum.org/EIPS/eip-2612)
 - I can see the APY for the list of pools
-- I can see my available balance to deposit
+- I can see my available balance to deposit in a pool
-- I can see my supplied balance in both token units and USD
+- I can see my supplied balance in both token units and USD to a pool

 ## Hey, that's not rocket science

-We do know this will be easy for you… so, to level this up you can add your custom taste to this challenge, you can add one, two, or three of these:
+🧐 We do know this will be easy for you… so, to make the app even cooler for users you pick one, or two of these:

 - As a user, I can see my possible earnings based on the APY (see https://governance.aave.com/t/how-is-the-amount-of-interest-determined-when-withdrawing/11221)
 - As a user, I can withdraw assets from pools I’ve deposited assets to
-- Users can withdraw their assets from a pool
+- Users can see a summary of their pools, like earnings, deposited balance, or suggest new pools.
-- Add an “Add token to wallet” option, so I can track my token within my wallet UI
+- Add the “Add token to wallet” option, so I can track the pool token within my wallet UI

 ## What we expect from you